tomzx/rotten-tomatoes-exporter/README.md

 Rotten Tomatoes ratings exporter
 =========

-The Rotten Tomatoes exporter is pretty straightforward.
+The Rotten Tomatoes ratings exporter is pretty straightforward.
 It allows you to extract your ratings from the website and save it as a json result.

 This exporter was written so that I could export my ratings and import them later on into other movie tracking websites (such as IMDB).